SyntaxDevTeam/FormatterX/README.md

 # FormatterX

+### Description
-The intelligent chat formatting plugin with minimessages support!
+The intelligent chat formatting plugin with support for LuckPerms, Vault/VaultUnlocked compatible plugins